 Here’s the thing.

-How do you really know you’re in the calorie deficit?
+How do you really know you’re in a calorie deficit?
 A calorie deficit is nothing else than eating less food.
 But eating less is subjective.
-So you need some type of a method to calculate your food intake.
+So you need some type of method to calculate your food intake.

 There are 5 ways to measure your calorie deficit:

 Counting calories from food is a well-established method to measure your calorie deficit.
 However, counting calories does not provide information about the calories you burn daily.
 Way to find out your actual calorie expenditure (calories burned) you need to know your BMR, TEF, and physical activity.